 It was not so easy to write Canadian Supplements for Volumes II and III.
 If I had known ahead of time that there would be large blocks of historical content (think in terms of weeks or months of lessons) that needed replacing with Canadian content, I probably would not have made such an offer.
 Still, I am a woman of my word, so I studied and conceptualized and wrote--and the result was the production of two Canadian history curricula that could pretty much stand alone!
 In addition to general content substitutions, my Volume II Canadian Supplement covered the history of Canada up to Confederation (1867) within 7 modules, as well as a sizeable chapter on the native peoples of Canada.
 The Volume III Canadian Supplement covered (again, within 7 modules) the period of expansion wherein the new Dominion of Canada grew to its present size and geo-political structure.
 For this project I needed a light table for drawing diagrams and maps properly, so Mike made two of them enabling the kids to each have one for their map activities.
-We no longer need both of these, so they're available at cost on the Connie's Products page.
 I all but tore out my hair working on this one particular project!
 All three Supplements contained lengthy recommended reading lists.
 The Volume IV Canadian Supplement would have been another essentially stand-alone curriculum, this one covering a very deep subject to which I may not have been able to do justice--the issue of Quebec Separation--so I was saved in the nick of time!

 While Rebecca Avery owned The Weaver Curriculum, she sold several of my Supplements and I occasionally hear of someone who has one.
 A recent customer told me that she especially appreciated the Canadian history/geography portions in Volume II.
 "The suggested books were fascinating...I used The Story of Canada as my main reference, and my daughters enjoyed it thoroughly.
 (They were in Grades 2 and 5)."
 She also said she even recommended the Supplement to those who didn't use Weaver.
 "I've never been much of a history buff, but I learned a lot about history with my daughters, and it is so interesting!"
 That's what I discovered as I studied and wrote the Supplements!